Disease/Disorder

 The annual prevalence of rhabdomyolysis based on the National Hospital Discharge Survey in 1995 was 26,000 cases.9

-Per a retrospective review of patients presenting to emergency departments in the US over a 20-year period between 2000 and 2019, the incidence of exertional rhabdomyolysis was 0.66 per 100,000 population and included a 10-fold increase in the incidence of exertional rhabdomyolysis from the first decade of study to the second decade of study.11
+Per a retrospective review of patients presenting to emergency departments in the US over a 20-year period between 2000 and 2019, the incidence of exertional rhabdomyolysis was 0.66 per 100,000 people.11 However, it is likely an underestimate.

-Rhabdomyolysis is more common in adults, with a higher incidence in men than women.
-In a study of 2371 adults with rhabdomyolysis, the most frequently associated clinical conditions include trauma (26%), immobilization (18%), sepsis (10%), vascular surgery (8%) and cardiac surgery (6%).12 Another study of 475 adults showed the most common causes were exogenous toxins (46%) including alcohol and illicit drugs (34%) and medical drugs (11%).13 Underlying myopathy or muscle metabolic defects are seen in 10% of cases, and when present, these patients are at risk for recurrent rhabdomyolysis.7,12,14 Up to 60% of patients with rhabdomyolysis had more than one etiologic factor, while no etiology was identified in 7% of patients.12,14
+Rhabdomyolysis is more common in older adults (especially over age 60).
+There’s a higher incidence in men than women thought to be related to differences in muscle mass.
+The most frequently associated clinical conditions for rhabdomyolysis include trauma, immobilization, sepsis, vascular surgery and cardiac surgery.12 Additionally common external causes of rhabdomyolysis were exogenous toxins, including alcohol and illicit drugs and medical drugs.12 Underlying myopathy or muscle metabolic defects are seen in 10% of cases, and when present, these patients are at risk for recurrent rhabdomyolysis.7,12,14 Up to 60% of patients with rhabdomyolysis had more than one etiologic factor, while no etiology was identified in 7% of patients.12,14

 Common causes in the pediatric population include infections, trauma, metabolic conditions, and muscle diseases.
 Viral myositis is more common between 0 and 9 years of age, and trauma is more common between 9 and 18 years of age.15

 Acute kidney injury is the most common systemic complication of rhabdomyolysis.
-An estimated 10%-40% of patients with rhabdomyolysis develop acute kidney injury (AKI), and up to 15% of all cases of AKI can be attributed to rhabdomyolysis.16 The mortality for those who develop AKI is estimated at 7%.4–6,16
+An estimated 13-50% of patients with rhabdomyolysis develop acute kidney injury (AKI), and up to 15% of all cases of AKI can be attributed to rhabdomyolysis.16

 Pathophysiology